HealthyFryOption/RLearning-Multi-Agent-Unknown-Obstacles/README.md

-# Reiforcement Learning for Multi-Agent Coordination in Environments with Unknown Obstacles
+# Reinforcement Learning for Multi-Agent Coordination in Environments with Unknown Obstacles

 ## What is the project about
 This repository is used to test out 2D tile-based simulations for multi-agent Q-Learning that is implemented with Firefly Algorithm's concepts via Netlogo.
 The base code is all written in Python.